aaishahaslam/projects/project0/index.md

 ![Screenshot](cvar_visual.png)

-For this example, say we choose strike price 555 and expiration date 10/31/2025 for today (code ran in spring 2025)
+For this example, say we choose ticker SPY, strike price 555, and expiration date 10/31/2025 for today (code ran in spring 2025)

 In the first graph that the code outputs, it shows the **CVaR region** in green and shows the **probabality** that SPY will end below strike price (k) 555 at the expiration of October 31, 2025 which is 19.90%.
 The blue line traces out the **implied cumulative distribution** under the risk-neutral measure.
 It's jagged at some points due to sparse data or noise.
 The green region is the region for calculating CVaR.